 Wide-body powder skis or all-mountain skis are the preferred choice for your heli-ski trip.
 This style of ski allows you to handle a wide range of snow conditions, faster, easier and with more stability.
 All of our guides use these and they’re wonderful for those wanting to go longer and harder in more advanced terrain.
 You don’t have to own your own powder skis – talk to us and we can recommend a variety of hire equipment retailers.

 Run length varies depending on the terrain and snow conditions, from 600 vertical metres to as much as 1300 vertical metres of skiing.
-On average, run length ranges from 800-1000 vertical metres.
+On average, the run length ranges from 800-1000 vertical metres.

 You will need to bring your own ski/board or your hire equipment.